rmrresearch/GhostFragment/docs/source/developer/design/overview.rst

    possible.
 This requires having an overall architecture which is as applicable as possible.

+Covalent systems.
+   GhostFragment should be applicable to not just clusters, but also large covalently-bonded systems as well.

+Non-disjoint.
+   Early fragment-based methods assumed that fragments were disjoint.
+We do not want to restrict ourselves to only disjoint fragments.

 Multi-layer.
    A promising variation on a traditional fragment-based method is to treat part of the chemical system with one level of theory, and the rest with